 He also spent four seasons as an assistant under Wright at Hofstra, from 1994-97, and helped the team rise to prominence in the America East Conference.

 ``Joseph’s skills as a recruiter is his biggest asset,″ Reeves said. ``He has demonstrated ability to recruit and knows the New York area.
 He has been a key cog at both Villanova and Hofstra.″

 Jones, who played his college ball at SUNY-Oswego, will join his brother, James, as coaches in the Ivy League.
 James Jones completed his fourth season as Yale’s head coach.

-The Lions lost their final 18 games last season.
+The Lions lost their final 18 games last season, the last one a 44-40 defeat at Princeton on Saturday.
 Hill had a 72-141 record during his eight seasons, beginning in 1995 and none of his teams had winning a record.
 Columbia also became only the second team to go through an Ivy League season winless, finishing 0-14.